What goes into writing a Pinterest profile? Probably more than you think.

 - Pinterest Marketing

 - Facebook Marketing

-You’ll notice, we skipped over “we are social marketing coaches” and the “we’ll teach you how to…” bits and we went straight for the keywords people search for.
-In fact, we’ve used specific keywords throughout our profile to help make sure that our profile comes up whenever people are searching on Pinterest:
+You’ll notice, I skipped over “I am a social marketing strategist” (it’s in my title) and the “I work with direct sellers” (also in my title) and the “I’ll teach you how to…” bits and we went straight for the keywords people search for.
+In fact, I’ve used specific keywords throughout my profile to help make sure that my profile comes up whenever people are searching on Pinterest:

 If you can’t claim your website, don’t worry.
-You can still add the website URL into your description.
+You can still add the website URL for your replicated site into your description.

 So, what goes into putting together the perfect Pinterest profile?

 A lot, actually!
 To write the perfect profile, you have to think about what you want to say, and how you’re going to say it.
 Most of us can explain what we do and for whom when we’re given free reign to talk about ourselves, our passions, and our business.
 But stepping into restrictions like those on Pinterest makes it so we have to really think about what we want to say and how — we have to turn our business into a 160-character elevator pitch… that’s less space than even a Tweet!
 And every character needs to earn its spot on that profile.

 Working on your direct selling marketing strategy, and want reliable information to help untangle all this?
 Join me and my team in my new and free group Social Marketing for Direct Sales with Brenda Ster.
 See you there!